 A wide variety of demographic, social, and socioeconomic factors play a role in determining our health status, how long we live, and when, how and where we die.
 Health conditions and disease epidemics, in turn, influence social and economic outcomes, and overall wellbeing for individuals, their families, and their communities.
 OPR researchers have conducted ground-breaking work on these interrelationships both in the US and around the world in countries such as South Africa, Kenya, Taiwan, Madagascar, and been influential in national and global health policy making.

 Researchers have examined reproduction, obstetric risk and medical ethics (Armstrong), links between economic status and health status in childhood, and midlife morbidity and mortality (Hendi) including “deaths of despair” (Case; Deaton), the impact of social and economic factors on adult health and the physiological pathways through which these factors operate (Goldman), population dynamics of infectious disease epidemics and pandemics such as Rubella, Measles, HIV/AIDS and COVID-19 (Grenfell; Metcalf; Salganik; Mojola; Goldman); and vaccination (Grenfell, Metcalf).

-Other research examines the effects of residential segregation on health and life expectancy (Massey), the mental and physical health of children and adults (Sharkey; Fragile Families), the role of social context in shaping health risk and protection across the life course and as people age (Mojola), immigration and the American health system (Portes), and family planning, abortion, and fertility in developing countries (Westoff).
+Other research examines the effects of residential segregation on health and life expectancy (Massey), the mental and physical health of children and adults (Sharkey; The Future of Families and Child Wellbeing), the role of social context in shaping health risk and protection across the life course and as people age (Mojola), immigration and the American health system (Portes), and family planning, abortion, and fertility in developing countries (Westoff).
 OPR is affiliated with the Center for Health and Wellbeing directed by Janet Currie and Kate Ho.